Rollbit vs Stake

 Not necessarily.

 Stake’s strength is that its reward logic feels integrated into a platform that already works as a strong all-round product.
 Its value is not hanging on one narrow retention angle.
-It is supported by VIP rewards, rakeback, reloads, and activity-based bonuses in a way that feels broader and easier to justify for repeat use.
-See the full Stake review.
+It is supported by VIP rewards, rakeback, reloads and activity-based bonuses in a way that feels broader and easier to justify for repeat use.

 That is why Stake wins the reward section for most readers too.